 Sidera uses your actual birth chart—not generic horoscopes.

-One of the most practically useful framings of Jupiter in the birth chart is the permission planet concept: Jupiter’s house and sign placement often reveals where you unconsciously give yourself permission to receive abundance, and where you may block or dismiss opportunity when it arrives.
+One of the most practically useful framings of Jupiter in the birth chart is the permission planet concept: Jupiter’s house and sign often reveal where you unconsciously feel allowed to receive more, and where you may block opportunity because it feels too visible, too easy, or too good to trust.

 Jupiter in the 2nd house tends to feel permission to accumulate resources naturally.
-Jupiter in the 10th house often feels permission to rise publicly, to aim high in career.
-Jupiter in the 12th house, one of the more layered placements, may give permission to receive spiritual gifts but sometimes struggles to claim material abundance visible to others.
+Jupiter in the 10th house often feels permission to rise publicly, to aim high in career, and to be recognized for competence.
+Jupiter in the 12th house, one of the more layered placements, may give permission to receive spiritual gifts, private guidance, or behind-the-scenes protection, but can struggle to claim material abundance where other people can see it.

 Jupiter and Chart Sect: Day Chart vs Night Chart